Aircraft Mechanic

 what are the steps to me taken when an aircraft is grounded outstation due to maintenance defect?

-Asked by issey over 11 years ago
+Asked by issey almost 12 years ago

 When an aircraft is grounded at an outstation, first you need someone to take care of it onsite.
 If there is a ride on mechanic on board, he or she will do it.
 Or a mechanic will be brought to the plane from another site, or company.
 Once the mechanic is there at the plane, they will work with Maintenance Control, or just some other mechanics back at the home base; to determine the trouble.
 Once the problem is troubleshot, parts and/or materials can be purchased locally, or shipped in to repair the problem.
 Sometimes parts and materials can be gotten from an airplane's on board spares box, as lots of planes carry those.
 That's basically what takes place when an airplane gets grounded due to maintenance somewhere.